khdimon/ServiceCenter/README.md

 # ServiceCenter

-Training individual web project in SoftServe IT Academy
+Training individual web project in SoftServe IT Academy Test